Information for staff

 The University will retain a right to use the IP for internal teaching and research purposes.

-Led by the Commercialisation Manager and/or Head of Commercialisation with support from the Research & KE Contracts Team
+Led by the Commercialisation Manager and/or Head of Commercialisation with support from the Research and KE Contracts Team

 Input from the academic team is required to support